worldwidecam/itimeline-backend/README.md

 - Database management with SQLAlchemy
 - CORS support for cross-domain requests
 - User-specific membership persistence with Passport system

+### Community Admin Access UX (Frontend)
+- The frontend now includes a `CommunityLockView` and an AdminPanel access-loading guard to prevent unauthorized content flashes during access checks.
+- No backend route or schema changes were required for this UX improvement; existing membership and role checks remain the source of truth.

 ### User Passport System
 - **Membership Levels**: